-Students are formally admitted into the program after they have been provisionally admitted, timely signed the Enrollment Agreement, attended the Orientation, and finalized the registration process by submitting the required financial documents and/or tuition payments.
+Students are formally admitted into the program after they have been provisionally admitted, timely signed the Enrollment Agreement, attended the mandatory Orientation, finalized the registration process by submitting the required financial documents and/or tuition payments, and received formal communication from the school on the formal admission into the program.

-On the basis of extenuating circumstances, the school reserves the right to allow students who were provisionally admitted into the program but did not attend the Orientation and/or sign the Enrollment Agreement to (1) enroll in the program for which they initially applied or (2) enroll in another Practical Nursing program within the year.
+On the basis of extenuating circumstances, the school reserves the right to allow students who were provisionally admitted into the program but did not attend the mandatory orientation and/or sign the Enrollment Agreement to (1) enroll in the program for which they initially applied or (2) enroll in another Practical Nursing program within the year.